alexbernardi360/GameBook-parser/README.md

 # GameBook-parser
-Parser to convert a GameBook from sqlite to json.
+Parser to convert a GameBook from SQLite to JSON.